yalidu/optEval/InfoGainalpharank/README.md

 ## alpha-IG on Gaussian game

-To do experiments on Gaussian(15*15), please run the following instruction in  dictionary src/.
+To do experiments on Gaussian(15*15), please run the following instruction in file src/.

 ```
 python run_experiments.py